Many families struggle with the internal debate on whether they want more children.

 Plus, I LOVE having the time to pamper myself too.

-With Annabelle as an only child, I can always give her the best of myself because of the time I can dedicate to my wellness.
+With Annabelle as an only child, I can always give her the best of myself because of the time I can dedicate to my wellness and wellness education.

-However, with the political climate, massive inflation, rising taxes, goods shortages (formula shortage), the insane cost of childcare, and the generally chaotic nature of culture and society, there is a ton of concern about bringing children into this way of living.
+With the political climate, massive inflation, rising taxes, goods shortages (including formula shortage), the insane cost of childcare and availability shortage, and the generally chaotic nature and degradation of culture and society, there is a ton of concern about bringing children into this way of living.

 It was much more affordable 60 years ago to have children working in the home, helping tend to the farm and animals, and being either schooled at home or in a small local community.